vncommunityleague/vcl-tournament-overlay-gosumemory/README.md

 ## Additional notes
 - To trigger the auto-switching between gameplay and mappool, **the score announce message must contain `Next Pick: ...` phrase (case sensitive).** Of course with some code digging you can find where to change this.
 - If the players' avatars are not visible, spam Refresh in OBS.
-- **This overlay only support 1v1 format.** TeamVS could work, but there will be a default avatar as placeholder.
 ___
 For additional support, DM `hoaq#6054` on Discord (or ping in osu!
 Tournament Hub).
 Credit is not required but it would help us :D